-- 2.28.
-The Director of Finance, in consultation with the Director of Legal and Democratic Services, has authority to write off individual debts of up to £100,000 they consider to be irrecoverable, where: - a) the debtor has gone into liquidation; - b) the debtor is deceased and there are no funds and the debt has been registered as a liability to the executor; - c) the evidence against a debtor is inconclusive, and the Head of Legal and Democratic Services recommends write-off; - d) the debtor has absconded and all enquiries have failed; or

-- e) the debtor is in prison and has no means to pay. - 2.29.
-The Director of Finance can approve the write off of irrecoverable debts under £10,000 not covered by the criteria above.
-For debts between £10,000 to £100,000 not covered by the criteria above, the relevant Cabinet Member in consultation with the Leader can approve the write off of irrecoverable debts in their portfolio, having taken into consideration the advice of the Director of Finance and the Director of Legal and Democratic Services.
-All other write offs require Cabinet approval. - 2.30.
-The year end financial outturn reports to Cabinet set out debt write offs granted in the year.
+- 2.31.
+The Executive Director for Finance, in consultation with the Monitoring Officer, has authority to write off individual debts of up to £100,000 they consider to be irrecoverable, where: - a) the debtor has gone into liquidation; - b) the debtor is deceased and there are no funds and the debt has been registered as a liability to the executor; - c) the evidence against a debtor is inconclusive, and the Monitoring Officer recommends write-off: - d) the debtor has absconded and all enquiries have failed; or - e) the debtor is in prison and has no means to pay. - 2.32.
+The Executive Director for Finance can approve the write off of irrecoverable debts under £10,000 not covered by the criteria above.
+For debts between £10,000 to £100,000 not covered by the criteria above, the relevant Cabinet Member in consultation with the Leader can approve the write off of irrecoverable debts in their portfolio, having taken into consideration the advice of the Executive Director for Finance and the Monitoring Officer.
+All other write offs require Cabinet approval. - 2.33.
+The year-end financial outturn reports to Cabinet set out debt write offs granted in the year.